Executive Vice President and Global Chair, Corporate Practice, Edelman

 Member of the Board

+Previously, Ben directed Edelman’s global Corporate Practice specializing in reputation management, corporate communications and issues management.
+He serves as the global client relationship strategist on Edelman’s work with GE, one of the firm’s largest accounts.
 Prior to this role, Ben was the Global Client Relationship Manager, overseeing all aspects of the firm’s work with GE for more than 6 years, supporting the client on a myriad of topics and issues.
-Throughout his career he has managed a diverse portfolio of clients across a number of different industries.
-Client experience includes Citi, Tata, Business Roundtable, Pfizer, SAP, Schwab, Starbucks, HP, Bertelsmann AG, and GAP Inc.
+Throughout his career Ben has managed a diverse portfolio of clients across a number of different industries, including Citi, Tata, Business Roundtable, Pfizer, SAP, Schwab, Starbucks, HP, Bertelsmann AG, and GAP Inc.

 Prior to Edelman, Ben served as assistant to the president, director of communications at the Service Employees International Union (SEIU).
 While there, he managed the national communications campaign for a newly relevant labor movement, resulting in a feature segment on 60 Minutes, a cover story in the New York Times Magazine as well as the creation of an online community that helped advance the reform agenda.
 In addition, he oversaw SEIU’s earned, paid, social, and new media strategies nationally.